1,000+ Opportunities

 Please send questions to Vanessa Shin, [email protected] with the subject line “Community Outreach Grant Questions” September 23, 2024: Q&A posted on Peninsula Clean Energy website October 7, 2024: Proposals due January 1, 2025: Grant period begins Complete applications must include: Narrative (up to 5 pages) Work plan and budget using table format provided below, submitted as an Excel or Google Sheets document Your 501(c)(3) letter OR fiscal sponsor materials Current outreach grant recipients must include a summary of progress that has occurred since submission of the mid-cycle report 2025 Peninsula Clean Energy Outreach Grants Call for Proposals Outreach Grant Workplan Template (Click to Download Excel File) Sample Work Plan (Click to Download Excel File) 2025 Outreach Grant Questions and Responses

-Based on current listing details, eligibility includes: Nonprofits in San Mateo County and the City of Los Banos, California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in San Mateo County and the City of Los Banos, California.
+Confirm the full requirements in the official notice before applying.